JHJORE/NeRF_in_Ue5/Documents/Report_SummerIntern2023_NeRF.md

 #### IPhone
 #### Google Pixel Camera
 OK camera, it can produce OK nerfs.
+When you take pictures instead of videoes, you get issues because of the image processing Google uses for the photos

 #### Samsung Camera
 Depending on what model, it produces mid to high models.